joseflauzino/cloudstack-vines-ems/README.md

 ### Access Interface Module
 Since this module is run by an Apache2 web server using WSGI, the logs are recorded in the Apache2 log files.

-Run the command bellow to monitor the access.
+Run the command below to monitor the access.

 	# tail -f /var/log/apache2/access.log

-Run the command bellow to monitor errors.
+Run the command below to monitor errors.

 	# tail -f /var/log/apache2/error.log

 ### Fault Monitor
-Use the commands bellow to monitor this module.
+Use the command below to monitor this module.

 	# tail -f /var/log/vines-ems/fault-monitor.log

 ### Performance Monitor
-Use the commands bellow to monitor this module.
+Use the command below to monitor this module.

 	# tail -f /var/log/vines-ems/perf-monitor.log